dd32/td-gh-ex/readme.txt

 == Licenses ==

-* Weaver Xtreme is licensed under the terms of the GNU GENERAL PUBLIC LICENSE, Version 2, June 1991.
-(GPL) The full text of the license is in the license.txt file.
+* License: GNU General Public License v3 or later
+* License URI: //www.gnu.org/licenses/gpl-3.0.html
-* Weaver Xtreme has been derived from the Weaver II Theme, also licensed under GPL V2.
+* Weaver Xtreme has been derived from the Weaver II Theme, licensed under GPL V2.
 The source code for Weaver Xtreme is available at http://wordpress.org/themes/weaver-xtreme
 * Images: All images included with Weaver Xtreme are either original works of the author which